 Convenor: Joanna Neilly, St. Peter’s, Oxford

-Please send a proposal of 250 words and a very brief bio by 14 November 2025 to joanna.neilly@mod-langs.ox.ac.uk.
+Please send a proposal of 250 words and a very brief bio by the end of November 2025 to joanna.neilly@mod-langs.ox.ac.uk.
 Informal inquiries prior to this deadline are also welcome.

 *